-Free cash flow is defined as cash flows from operating activities, less planned capital expenditures (net of any borrowings of debt designated to fund such expenditures), scheduled payments on long term debt and distributions to non-controlling interests.
+Free cash flow is defined as cash flows from operating activities, less planned capital expenditures (net of any borrowings of debt designated to fund such expenditures), scheduled payments on long-term debt and distributions to non-controlling interests.
 Items excluded from the free cash flow include discretionary items such as debt refinancing and repayments changes in the revolving loan and discretionary financing and investing activities.

-Reconciliation for the 13 weeks and year ended December 31, 2016 and 2015 is as follows:
+Reconciliation for the 13 weeks ended December 31, 2016 and 2015 and years ended December 31, 2016, 2015 and 2014 is as follows: